almostintuitive/itchingpixels.github.io/_posts/2016-01-30-functional-reactive-intuition-swift.markdown

 let pinchEnded = pinch.rx_event.filter { gesture in gesture.state == .Ended }

 // Okay, let's think.
 Our aim is to only trigger the timer when both
 // gestures began.
-WE originally had to keep track of these states ourselves,
+We originally had to keep track of these states ourselves,
 // but now that we transformed them into signals, we can also merge them, same
 // way as you'd merge two arrays into one!
-// merge() will create a new signal that'll only start when both panStarted
+// Well, not exactly, we need a special combination, where the new signal will only
-// and pinchStarted emitted an event!
+// start when both of its sub-signals have emitted an event: that's combineLatest().

-let bothGesturesStarted = Observable.of(panStarted, pinchStarted).merge()
+let bothGesturesStarted = Observable.combineLatest(panStarted, pinchStarted) { (_, _) -> Bool in return true }

+// For gestures ended, we need merge(), since we don't need to wait until both of
+// them has started, we can immediately forward events from both channels into
+// the combined one.

 let bothGesturesEnded = Observable.of(panEnded, pinchEnded).merge()